-(a) For the purposes of denial, suspension, or revocation of the registration of a repair service dealer or service contractor pursuant to section 141 or Division 1.5 (commencing with Section 475) of the Business and Professions Code, a crime, professional misconduct, or act shall be considered to be substantially related to the qualifications, functions or duties of a service dealerregistrant if to a substantial degree it evidences present or potential unfitness of a service dealerregistrant to perform the functions authorized by histhe registration in a manner consistent with the public health, safety, or welfare.
+(a) For the purposes of denial, suspension, or revocation of the registration of a repair service dealer or service contractor pursuant to section 141 $\underline{\Theta}$ .
+Division 1.5 (commencing with Section 475), subdivision (a)(7) of Section 9841, subdivision (a) of Section 9853, or subdivision (b) of Section 9855.7 of the Business and Professions Code, a crime, professional misconduct, or act shall be considered to be substantially related to the qualifications, functions or duties of a service dealerregistrant if to a substantial degree it evidences present or potential unfitness of a service dealer registrant to perform the functions authorized by histhe registration in a manner consistent with the public health, safety, or welfare.
 Such crimes or acts shall include but not be limited to those involving the following:

-(b) In making the substantial relationship determination required under subsection (a) for a crime, the Bureau shall consider the following criteria:
+(b) In making the substantial relationship determination required under subsection (a) for a crime, the Bureau shall consider all of the following criteria: